Man on the Moon (R.E.M. song): Music video

-The song's accompanying music video, directed by Peter Care, was shot over three days in the desert, at Lancaster in the Antelope Valley area of California, in October 1992.
+The song's accompanying music video, directed by English director Peter Care, was shot in black and white over three days in Lancaster, California, in October 1992.
 Care kept a journal of the unusually long planning, filming, and editing process, which was published by Raygun magazine and reprinted in the R.E.M. fan club newsletter.
-It gave a clear idea of the amount of work, money, and attention-to-detail involved.

 The video depicts Michael Stipe, attired in a cowboy hat, walking along a desert road before leaping onto a passing truck (driven by Bill Berry) and hitching a ride to a truck stop, where Peter Buck is tending bar and Mike Mills is shooting pool.
 Berry trades his truck seat for a bar stool, and along with a few of the other customers sings along during the choruses.
-Stipe eats an order of fries and then leaves and walks back into the desert.
+Stipe eats an order of French fries and then leaves and walks back into the desert.
 The video is punctuated with Moon-related images, including footage of the NASA Moon landings, an orrery in motion and a clip from Georges Méliès' 1902 film A Trip to the Moon.
 Television footage of Kaufman wrestling and impersonating Elvis Presley is also shown.

-This video, which uses the shorter version instead of the full album version, was ranked number 41 on Rolling Stone magazine's The 100 Top Music Videos and has been described as 'iconic' by the NME's Andrew Trendell.
+This video, which uses the edited version of the song, instead of the full album version, was ranked number 41 on Rolling Stone magazine's "The 100 Top Music Videos" and has been described as 'iconic' by the NME's Andrew Trendell.